diku-dk/cmis-online/docs/about.md

 ---

 This is the course homepage for the MSc course
-<a href="https://kurser.ku.dk/course/ndak12006u">Computational Methods in Simulation</a> given at the Department of Computer Science (DIKU) at the University of Copenhagen (UCPH).
+<a href="https://kurser.ku.dk/course/ndak12006u">Computational Methods in Simulation</a> given
+at the Department of Computer Science (DIKU) at the University of Copenhagen (UCPH).
 The course was prepared by Professor Kenny Erleben, Associate Professor Melanie Ganz and Associate Professor Francois Lauze.
-The course structure is 8 weeks with one and a half days of interactive lectures per week and includes 4 hand-ins.
+The course structure is 8 weeks with one and a half days of mixed interactive classes and lectures per week and includes 4 hand-ins.

 Check out: